manzanoa/CMSC312/README.md

        -public int id: the process id
-       -public int memReq: the memory it needs to run -public int totalLoops: the total number of loops this process has to run
+       -public int memReq: the memory it needs to run -public int totalLoops: the total number of loops this process has to run -public int priority: the higher the number the closer it should maybe be to the front
        -Methods:
           -Public Process MakeP(String filename, int x): Makes the individual process based on the file from filename and assigns an id to the process (x).